jdr161/CSDS-383-No-Names-Layered/README.md

 # CSDS-383-No-Names-Layered

+## Versions
-Presentation Layer: Node v18.12.0
+Presentation Layer: Node v18.12.0\
-Business and Persistence Layer: JDK version 19 (Amazon Corretto) Data Layer: PostgresSQL via https://www.elephantsql.com/
+Business and Persistence Layer: JDK version 19 (Amazon Corretto)\
+Data Layer: PostgresSQL in the cloud via https://aws.amazon.com/rds/

 ## Explanation of Project
-The goal of this project was to develop an application using a monolithic architecture.
+The goal of this project was to develop an application using a layered architecture.
 The application had the following requirements:

-- The client should be able to execute and interact with the application via a command line interface (CLI).
+- The client should be able to execute and interact with the application via a web browser.
 - The client should be able to create events.
   - Each event should have the following attributes:
     - Event Id: A UUID.
 If the UUID is not provided, the application should generate one for the